Challenges Selling Solutions for Cyber Risk

 Here are a few things I’ve learned about all of this:

-Cyber risk discussions don’t need to get technical.
+Initial cyber risk discussions don’t need to get technical

 Shifting the conversation back to the business case means you go beyond IT.
 This puts them in a position to leverage your insights and resources to most likely justify things they too have been pushing for and asking to implement or improve.